 USMLE Step 1 and 2 Prep Platform Reviews: Zanki

-Not all flashcard resources are created equal!
-If you’ve begun studying for the USMLE Step 1 (or read our other posts in this review series), chances are you already know the importance of flashcards.
-But which resource yields the best results?
-It depends what you’re looking for!
+We’ve updated our Zanki review for 2020!
+Since we first posted this review in 2018, flashcard resources have grown more an more unequal.
+Some organizations have kept up with the times with new and awesome updates and features– others not so much.
+If you’ve begun studying for USMLE Step 1 (or read our other posts in this review series), chances are you already know the importance of flashcards.
+But which Step 1 resource yields the best results?
+It depends what you’re looking for.
 That’s why we’ve sent some of our most experienced USMLE tutors to test out different flashcard sites and provide a complete review of their features.
+And, now we’ve sent them again to see if their rankings still stand!
 Today we are reviewing Zanki, a flashcard deck resource with more than 20,000 cards.
 But, does quantity mean quality?
 We’ll let you know.
-Here’s our overview!
+Here’s our January 2020 overview.

 - Zanki offers spaced repetition!
 Spaced repetition makes memorization efficient and effective.

 - If you know how to use Anki you won’t need to learn any new software interfaces.
 A familiar interface is always a plus.

 - Retrieval-based learning is awesome!
 This method provides spaces for you to fill in the gaps.

 - Zanki is broken into broad topics and subtopics.
 So, this means you can quiz generally or specifically.

 - Zanki has effective efficient images pulled from first aid and incorporates sketchy images.
 What more could you ask for?

 - Inclusion of all the top materials gets a major thumbs up from us.
 First Aid, Pathoma, and Sketchy are all incorporated into Zanki in some way.